YogitaIngale/YogitaIngale/README.md

      Hi 😇, I’m YOGITA ;
  # 💫 About Me:
- -👀 Passionate about programming with strong interest in Java and Python;<br> -🤓 Currently working on java- spring boot project<br>
+ -👀 Passionate about programming with strong interest in Java and Python;<br> -🤓 Currently working on java-spring boot project<br>
  -🤩 Exploring and learning advanced React.js<br>
  -🌱 Completed a Master’s degree in Computer Science;<br>
  -⚡ Life fact:Love Yourself, Always!